By Shira Landau, Editor-in-Chief, CyberTalk.org

 Although security teams and Chief Information Security Officers are receiving more support than ever before, the CISO is now expected to serve as the data guardian, the technologist, the strategist and the business advisor.
-Given the multiple hats, is your CISO (or are you) a highly effective top performer and how can your CISO improve further when it comes to managing business risk?
+Given the multiple hats, is your CISO (or are you) a highly effective top performer and how can your CISO (or you) improve further when it comes to managing business risk?

 5 key traits of highly effective CISOs